Genie (Disney): Aladdin (1992)

 Iago the parrot soon steals Genie's lamp and delivers it to Jafar (who sought to use Genie for his own gain), making Jafar Genie's new master.
 This made Aladdin regret not freeing Genie when he had the chance.
 The Genie has no choice but to grant Jafar's first and second wish to become Sultan of Agrabah and the world's most powerful sorcerer.
 He is then made a slave with no purpose in life but to entertain the cruel Jafar by torturing the former Sultan.
 When Jafar wishes for Jasmine to fall in love with him, Genie cannot grant this wishes, but Jafar angrily demands that he do it anyway.
-During the final fight between Aladdin and Jafar, the Genie is forced to grant Jafar's final wish to become an all-powerful genie when Aladdin convinces him to do so, much to his reluctance.
+During the final fight between Aladdin and Jafar, the Genie is forced to grant Jafar's final wish to become an all-powerful genie when Aladdin convinces him to do so, much to Genie's reluctance.
 However, as they both know, the fulfillment of this wish had a catch, causing Jafar to be imprisoned in a lamp of his own, which a now-more-relieved Genie hurls into the desert, freeing Agrabah from his tyranny.
-While the Genie is willing to sacrifice his freedom in order to allow Aladdin to be with Princess Jasmine, Aladdin decides to live up to his original promise and uses his final wish to free the Genie from his lamp's power, much to the latter's surprise and happiness.
-This causes Genie's shackles to fall off in the process.
+While the Genie is willing to sacrifice his freedom in order to allow Aladdin to be with Princess Jasmine, Aladdin decides to live up to his original promise and uses his final wish to free the Genie from his lamp's power, much to the latter's surprise and happiness; this causes Genie's shackles to fall off in the process.
 Aladdin still gets to marry Princess Jasmine, as the Sultan is touched by the young couple's love for one another, so he changes the law so the princess can marry whomever she pleases.
 The freed Genie bids a tearful goodbye to Aladdin and leaves Agrabah to explore the world.

-Also, at the beginning of the film appears a Peddler who narrates to the audience the story about the magic lamp, the character being confirmed by the film's directors to be the same Genie in disguise (the peddler's singing voice was provided by Bruce Adler).
+Also, at the beginning of the film appears a Peddler who narrates to the audience the story about the magic lamp, the character being confirmed by the film's directors to be the same Genie in disguise (the Peddler's singing voice was provided by Bruce Adler).